Need a little confidence boost and some insider tips? Here’s how to homeschool high school English.

 * Literature: Umbrella school and co-op classes have been a great format for discussing literature

 with others as we read.
 One year each of British Lit, World Lit, American Lit and a specialty year (Shakespeare, Great Christian Writers, CS Lewis, etc.) made for well-rounded high school English.
 We read each book with a study guide and have lots of great discussions.
 Literature is a passion for me.
 3 out of 4 of my kids are slow readers.
 One of those is also a word-geek, however, who loves to read and write, he just reads slowly.
 2 of my 4 don’t really like to read all that much, but they enjoy class discussions and projects based on books they are assigned to read.

 * Writing: We have integrated writing with our literature somewhat.
 Essays about topics and characters in our lit books, a research paper every year (ideally working with Allison as the teacher for that), and creative writing of various kinds inspired by the type of lit. we are studying or by subjects that the kids are interested in and passionate about.
 Being passionate about the subject always seems to produce better writing.

-* Literature: We’ve used a lot of Progeny Press Study Guides at home, as well as co-ops and homeschool day-school literature classes.
+* Literature: We’ve used a lot of Progeny Press Study Guides at home until we started co-op classesand homeschool umbrella school literature classes.
+These classes used 7Sisters Literature study guides.
 Some books were just for ‘reading,’ not for ‘studying’ per se.
-I read aloud to my boys through son number 3’s graduation; then sons #4 and #5 were in day-school Lit classes and worked independently.
+I read aloud to my boys through son number 3’s graduation; then sons #4 and #5 were in umbrella school Lit classes and worked independently.